 HitBerry Games is a mobile app development company focused on branded games development.
 We’ve got 12+ years of experience.
 Our team brings together professional and dedicated talents in branded games development.
 We are aware of all the pitfalls of the mobile games development process and do not mind sharing this information with you.
 In this blog post, we’ve gathered basic information about branded mini games and famous cases.
 Join us and let’s discover the world of video games together!

 Who uses branded mobile games?

 Ever since the dawn of the video game industry, numerous brands have developed so-called “advergames,” or games meant to appeal to the target audience and promote a product.
 While a vast majority of such branded games aren’t going to win any game of the year awards, they’re still worth experiencing.
-After all, brand games don't have to be good, or fun (some of them are barely games and some don’t even make much sense), but they are unique because of the combination of two things we all love: consumerism and video games.
+After all, branded marketing games don't have to be good, or fun (some of them are barely games and some don’t even make much sense), but they are unique because of the combination of two things we all love: consumerism and video games.
 To speak frankly, there are quite a lot of rather weird branded games, but some of them manage to work out anyway.

 As we have already mentioned, a game can sell ideas, emotions, and sometimes even unique viewpoints, therefore, becoming an excellent and effective marketing strategy for many brands.
 So it’s not surprising to see several brands introduce and promote their product via a game.
 From sports to TV — different brands from all over the globe prove the power of engagement through video game marketing.

 Even though a lot of branded marketing games equal 20-hour-long interactive commercials, there are games worth attention to and appreciation.
 We’ve compiled a list of the top 10 custom branded games doing their job pretty well.
 Take a closer look at them now!